ShatnoRD/debian-12-preseed/README.md

 ./assemble_preseed_iso.sh --iso ~/Downloads/debian-12.10.0-amd64-netinst.iso --key ~/.ssh/custom_key.pub
 ```

+### Customizing the Installation

+The default configuration targets **GPT partitioning with UEFI boot**.
+If your target system has different requirements:

+- **GRUB Configuration**: Modify `grub.cfg` to change boot parameters or support legacy BIOS systems
+- **Preseed Configuration**: Edit `preseed.cfg` to adjust:
+  - Partitioning scheme (current setup uses GPT)
+  - Boot method (UEFI vs. BIOS)
+  - Package selection
+  - Network configuration

+Both files contain comments explaining the major configuration sections.
+For legacy BIOS or MBR partitioning, you'll need to modify the partitioning sections in the preseed file.

-## Ansible Integration
+## Ansible Integration & Security

-This preseed setup is designed to work seamlessly with Ansible:
+This preseed setup prepares your systems for immediate Ansible management:

-1. **Initial Access**: The default root password is set to `r00tme` during installation
+1. **Initial Access**: The default root password is set to `r00tme` during installation, but this is **only intended for initial setup on secure networks (LANs, VPCs, or isolated environments)**
-2. **Secure Management**: The preseed process injects your SSH public key, allowing Ansible to connect securely
+2. **Secure Management**: The preseed process injects your SSH public key, enabling immediate passwordless Ansible access

-3. **Password Management**: Your Ansible playbooks should immediately secure the system by changing the default password
+Your Ansible playbooks should implement these security best practices:

-## Security Note

-The default password (`r00tme`) is only intended for initial setup.
-Your Ansible playbooks should:

-1. Change the root password
+1. Change the default root password or disable root password login entirely (if enabled)
 2. Create proper user accounts with appropriate privileges
-3. Configure SSH according to your security policies
+3. Configure SSH according to your security policies (key-only authentication, non-standard ports, etc.)

+This approach allows for zero-touch provisioning while maintaining a clear path to a secure configuration.

 ## Additional Resources